 - Any solo activity (sex toy sales are on the rise – we know what you lot are planning)

 The next safest activity is sex with a partner/s you live with.
 Have sex with as few partner/s as possible to reduce the risk, and only have sex with people you trust to tell you if their circumstances change, or if they begin having symptoms.
 Don’t forget good hygiene (including washing toys), and skip sex if anyone is unwell.

 Although COVID-19 isn’t a sexually transmissible infection, always use condoms to protect yourself and your partner/s.
 Why not grab an extra pack next time you’re at the shops – just in case.
 Condoms and dams also reduce contact with saliva, which is more important than ever right now.
-And don’t forget about protection from unplanned pregnancy if this is a potential risk for you – previous events that have driven people indoors (eg blackouts, cyclones) have seen a spike in unplanned pregnancies afterwards.
+And don’t forget about protection from unintended pregnancy if this is a potential risk for you – previous events that have driven people indoors (eg blackouts, cyclones) have seen a spike in unintended pregnancies afterwards.

 If you’re running low on your usual contraception, and don’t want to or can’t attend a clinic, you may be eligible for bulk-billed telehealth services (a consultation over the phone).
 Now could also be a great time to consider a long-acting reversible contraceptive, such as an Intrauterine Device or an implant.

 If you’ve had unprotected sex and want to get tested for STIs, but don’t want to or can’t attend a clinic, you may be able to drop off a self-collected urine sample at your local PathWest collection centre.
 Go to for more information.